JorgenBrattang/Color-racing/README.md

 [Back to top](#table-of-content)

 ## Changes during the design process
 The surface was changed a lot during the development of this project due to feedback from mentor and family, for example the game lacked a goal at first.
-That came to mind quite quickly after the skeleton was made and what came to be the basic coding of the game.
+That came to mind quite quickly after the skeleton was made and what came to be the basic code of the game.

 The game needed to have a goal, which was declared to be a high score and a latest score.
 To let the user see what their recent achievements had been, and a way to let the user choose the number of difficulty to gain a higher score which introduced the round selection.
 After those changes the user feedback needed a simpler way to go about the game which lead to flashing buttons to guide the user towards pressing the right button at the right time.